johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ### Pastors and evangelists ###

-Pastors and evangelists are responsible for equipping *the whole community* to express its pastoral and evangelistic nature.
-Thus,
+It is the responsibility of those commissioned as pastors and evangelists to equip *the whole community* to express its pastoral and evangelistic nature.
+This is a leadership role, not a management role.

--	Pastors are not called to provide continuous, comprehensive pastoral support to each individual community member (an impossible task).
-Nor are evangelists solely responsible for reaching people outside the community—though both may do these things, at times.
+-	Pastors are not *called* for the purpose of continuous, comprehensive upholding every family and community member, through pastoral support (an impossible task!).

+- Nor are evangelists solely responsible for reaching people outside the community (though both may do these things, at times).

 -	What they are called to be is inspirers, facilitators, catalysts and equippers, whereby a *whole community* learns to mutually support one another---with hospitality and pastoral care---*and* to evangelise those outside the Messianic Community.

 ### Summary: Discipling into allegiance ###

-Our exploration of pastoral, evangelistic community offers a significant evaluation of the true, biblical nature of what we call *local church*.

 *Pastoral, evangelistic communities* are called to be more than people who congregate for religious rituals.
-They are called to be a fellowship of people learning to share their lives and values in ways that practically express the Shepherding and the Lordship of Jesus, so that together the whole community is working towards a principal goal of:
+They are called to be a fellowship of people learning to share their lives and values in ways that practically express the Shepherding and the Lordship of Jesus, so that the whole community is working together towards a shared, primary goal:

->	**Discipling people into faithful allegiance to God's Messiah**

->	Facilitating and encouraging deep, lasting spiritual and practical expressions of faithfulness and loyalty, in homes, workplaces and communal arenas ([](#dia)).
+>	**Discipling people into faithful allegiance to God's Messiah, by facilitating and encouraging deep, lasting spiritual and practical expressions of faithfulness and loyalty, in homes, workplaces and communal arenas** ([](#dia)).

 ![Discipling into allegiance][dia]